 No part of the bodywork or the suspended part of the car may be below a horizontal plane passing 40mm above the ground.

-Will be measured with the Driver on board (wearing his complete racing apparel),
+This will be measured with the Driver on board (wearing their complete racing apparel).

-Will be measured with the vehicle and driver, including minimum Weight Ballast where applicable in the condition in which they cross the finish Line or at any other time during an Event and without the removal of any solid or fluid matter including fuel.
+This will be measured with the vehicle in the condition in which it crossed the finish Line or at any other time during an Event and without the removal of any solid or fluid matter including fuel.
+Designated flat spot.

 Ride height will be measured on any reasonably flat surface as deemed by the Championship Eligibility Scrutineer or his nominated representative.
 In the event of any discrepancy the circuit designated flat patch will be used to make any final judgement.